How Long Does Raw Salmon Last In The Fridge?

 Thawing Salmon the Right Way

-Thawing salmon properly is key to keeping it tasty and safe.
-The best way?
-Pop it in the fridge.
-Put the salmon on a plate or in a container to catch any drips and avoid a mess.
+Thawing salmon properly keeps it tasty and safe.
+The best method is in the fridge: set the salmon on a plate or in a container to catch drips and let it thaw slowly.

 Thawing Method Time Needed